NicoHood/HoodLoader2/Readme.md

 The installation sketch is located in tools/Atmega_Board_Programmer/Atmega_Board_Programmer.ino, open it with your Arduino IDE.

 In the first lines of the sketch you can choose what Arduino you are uploading to.
 Just leave it as it is, it will automatically choose the right hex file.
-Upload the installation sketch to your Arduino Uno/Mega.
+Upload the installation sketch to your Arduino Uno/Mega, then put in the 100nF capacitor.
 The normal way is to control the uploading via Serial, so open the Serial port monitor at baud 115200.
 Follow the instructions (press H + Enter, then G + Enter).
 Then your Arduino should be flashed with the new firmware.
 Remove all the wires now.
 Once you've done this, normally you don't need to do this again, maybe if there is a new HoodLoader2 version.